AfreenInnovates/AfreenInnovates/README.md

 </div>
 </div>
 <div id="about-me"><h2>A quick Look at who I am:</h2>
- <h4>I am preparing to gain admission to an engineering college and have a keen interest in computer science, space exploration, and related technologies.</h4>
   <h3>I'm currently learning AI/ML/DS!</h3><h6>Take a peek at my GitHub repositories to explore my current projects :)</h6>
   <h3>I'm interested to explore many fields such as:</h3>
     <ul>